scriptotek/library-sql/_episodes/02-basic-queries.md

 The `LIMIT 10` clause will show only the 10 first rows in the table.

 We can now see that `.header on` shows a header row, and that `.mode column` snugly lines up the columns making them much easier to read.
-The drawback with `.mode column` is that only a limited length of the columns are shown, cutting off the `title` and `authors` columns.
+The drawback with `.mode column` is that only a limited width of the columns are shown, cutting off the title and authors.

 You can change the width of the columns with `.width` like this: